Rationale and impact

 Chemoradiotherapy with surgery is not often offered in current practice.
 In addition, there are specific factors to take into account when offering all these treatments together.
 Therefore, multidisciplinary teams providing it should have expertise both in the combined therapy, and in all the individual components.

 Immunotherapy has been shown to be effective in a variety of NSCLC indications but there is currently no evidence on whether it is clinically or cost effective for people with stage IIIA-N2 NSCLC following surgery.
-The committee made a research recommendation to address this.
+The committee made a research recommendation on immunotherapy after multimodality treatment to address this.

 The committee felt that chemoradiotherapy and surgery is offered far less often than chemoradiotherapy alone or chemotherapy and surgery for people with NSCLC stage IIIA-N2.
 Therefore, these recommendations could lead to a change in current practice.